Table of Contents

 Another unique aspect of the Sichuan pickle is that high-proof Chinese alcohol is used to sterilize the pickle jar.
 It is also added to the top of the pickle for anti-bacterial function.

-Sichuan Pao Cai (Szechuan Pickle} Recipe
+Sichuan Pao Cai (Szechuan Style Fermented Vegetables} Recipe

 Ingredients